arkku/dotfiles/README.md

 #### Global Aliases

-Global aliases are a `zsh` feature that allows alias expansios anywhere on the command-line.
+Global aliases are a `zsh` feature that allows alias expansions anywhere on the command-line.
 All of mine are uppercase and begin with a `:` to make accidental use unlikely.
 The command-line is configured to expand such aliases immediately when pressing space, e.g., `cat file :H1 ` will expand the `:H1` to `| head -1`